 - SECTION 1.
-Chapter 7 of the General Laws is hereby amended by striking out section 1, as appearing in the 2006 Official Edition, and inserting in place thereof the following section:- - 3 Section 1.
-As used in this chapter the following words shall, unless the context clearly requires otherwise, - 4 have the following meanings:- - 5 "Commissioner", the commissioner of administration. - 6 "Eligibility", written criteria established before a request for applications that are used to determine if an - 7 application for an award of grant program resources is acceptable. - 8 "Finance committee", the committee of the executive council appointed to consider matters of finance.

-9 "Grant program", financial or technical assistance provided by a state agency or state authority, as defined 10 in section 1 of chapter 29, available to a city, town or other public or private entity otherwise eligible.

-11 "Grant program fiscal statement", shall include: (1) a description of the substance of the application; (2)

-12 the average expected grant amount; (3) a listing of award recipients, including the award amount, if any, required; (5) a description of the allocation formula and matching requirements, including whether the

-13 the fiscal year of the award and the date of award; (4) the estimated proportion of monies, in-kind match any constraints placed on the use of the grant; and (7) contact information, including the telephone
+Chapter 7 of the General Laws is hereby amended by striking out section 1, as appearing in the 2004 Official Edition, and inserting in place thereof the following section:- - 3 Section 1.
+As used in this chapter the following words shall, unless the context clearly requires otherwise, have the following meanings: - 5 "Commissioner", the commissioner of administration. - 6 "Eligibility", written criteria established before a request for applications that are used to determine if an application - 7 for an award of grant program resources is acceptable. - 8 "Finance committee", the committee of the executive council appointed to consider matters of finance. - 9 "Grant program", financial or technical assistance provided by a state agency or state authority, as defined in section - 10 1 of chapter 29, available to a city, town or other public or private entity otherwise eligible. - "Grant program fiscal statement", shall include: (1) a description of the substance of the application; (2) the average - expected grant amount; (3) a listing of award recipients, including the award amount, if any, the fiscal year of the - award and the date of award; (4) the estimated proportion of monies, in-kind match or other monies to be supplied - by the award recipient and any other source from which such match will be required; (5) a description of the - allocation formula and matching requirements, including whether the grant is distributed on the basis of a specified - formula or at the grantor's discretion; (6) a description of any constraints placed on the use of the grant; and (7) - 17 contact information, including the telephone number, postal address and internet email address to facilitate the - application process.